 Internal communicators have the difficult job of making the uninteresting, interesting and communicating both difficult and important company messages.

-One of the great things about email tracking and getting actionable data on your internal emails with any email measurement tool is that IC pros can test and try out new methods.
+One of the great things about using the actionable data from internal email tracking tools that IC pros can test and try out new methods.
 Over time, getting internal email data helps communicators understand what's working and how to improve.
 If you make changes to your internal email communications, make a habit of checking your open and click data.

 If you notice some changes aren't as effective as you hoped, or your changes have in fact solved all your internal email woes, you can easily adjust your emails to adhere to the data.